virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 Both `_config.yml`, as well as the `_toc.yml``are to remain in the root of the `data-science-for esm` folder.
 In the `_config.yml` details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, can be defined.
 Please use the already provided `_toc` and `_config.yml` files as a template, and follow the provided structure.

+- in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page

 # <font color="darkgreen">GitHub Workflows Deployment</font>